-There’s a touch of alchemy in the process, and nothing quite like seeing the colors run as you heat bare steel.
+There’s a touch of alchemy in the process and nothing quite like watching the colors run as you play your torch across the steel.

 The immediacy of the transformation has a magical and unpredictable quality, making the patina process both extraordinarily satisfying and somewhat suspenseful.

-Its spontaneous nature makes it challenging to get consistent results, and many metal artists struggle to achieve the effects they’re after when using heat colors to patina their art.
+Yet, the spontaneous nature of using a torch to color your metal art poses several challenges for achieving consistent results, and metal artists often struggle to get the effects they’re after when using heat colors to patina their art.

 When choosing patinas for metal art, we typically want to change the color of the metal without obscuring its metallic character.

 Heat colors color the metal while enhancing its dynamic, reflective qualities and are directly influenced by any decorative surface grinding.